 If you have a completely new product which you have no reviews for, you can ask a handful of your customers if they would like to sample it, and in return leave a review.
 This is a great way to not only promote your product, but also garner some extra reviews.

-Boosting your review rate can be so simple, if a little time and care is put into your review collection emails, the review questions themselves, and general website and mobile optimisation.
+Boosting your review rate can be so simple, if a little time and care is put into your review invitations, the review questions themselves, and general website and mobile optimisation.

 So try to:

 – Get your Seller Ratings and Stars in Google

 – Ask for reviews

 – Optimise your email invitations and review collector questions